 Saltwater aquarium sand is not just any old sand; it generally comprises of what is commonly known as “live sand”.
 Live sand is a substrate that has been sourced from a coral reef, or alternatively, it is cultured from non-living coral sand.
+(Read also another substrate for the aquarium here).
 The term “live” refers to the micro and macro-organisms that are naturally present within the substrate.
 Live sand provides your underwater ecosystem with beneficial bacteria aiding in water purification and general stability.
 The microorganisms within your aquarium sand will assist in consuming organic waste within the substrate layer in addition to providing a natural source of food for many of the inhabitants.

 Regular types of sand such as beach or builders sand must be avoided at all costs.
 Not are many of them unsightly in an aquarium, they commonly contain silicates which will almost guarantee algae problems in your aquarium that you will find impossible to rectify.
 Saltwater aquarium sand must consist of live sand or aragonite material.

 Where to Buy Live Sand for Saltwater Aquarium?

 It is recommended that saltwater aquarium sand be purchased from reputable dealers specializing in reef aquariums.
 You should source live sand from suppliers who obtain it directly from the ocean or specialize in the cultured live sand.
 It is not possible to visually identify live sand, therefore, buying from a reputable dealer will ensure you are buying a quality product.
 If you are having your live sand shipped, ensure that the transit time is minimal as die-off can occur.
 The quicker you can get it, the better and more effective it will be during the cycling process of your tank.